ICIJ/datashare-tarentula/README.md

 ### List Metadata

-You can list the metadata from the mapping, with the number of occurrences of each field in the index.
+You can list the metadata from the mapping, optionally counting the number of occurrences of each field in the index, with the `--count` parameter.
+Counting the fields is disabled by default.

+It includes a `--filter_by` parameter to narrow retrieving metadata properties of specific sets of documents.
+For instance it can be used to get just emails related properties with: `--filter_by contentType=message/rfc822`

 ```
 $ tarentula list-metadata --help